withastro/astro/docs/src/pages/reference/renderer-reference.md

   server: './server.js', // optional, relative path to the server entrypoint
   snowpackPlugin: '@snowpack/plugin-xxx', // optional, the name of a snowpack plugin to inject
   snowpackPluginOptions: { example: true }, // optional, any options to be forwarded to the snowpack plugin
-  knownEntrypoint: ['framework'], // optional, entrypoint modules that will be used by compiled source
+  knownEntrypoints: ['framework'], // optional, entrypoint modules that will be used by compiled source
   external: ['dep'], // optional, dependencies that should not be built by snowpack
   polyfills: ['./shadow-dom-polyfill.js'], // optional, module scripts that should be loaded before client hydration.
   hydrationPolyfills: ['./hydrate-framework.js'], // optional, polyfills that need to run before hydration ever occurs.